 Internships are such an invaluable way of gaining experience, as well as, providing financial support to students.
 We encourage all students to take advantage of this opportunity.
 Internships can be found on our CareerBridge online job search engine.
-We work in partnership with the International Center to host two International Student Internship Fairs each year, which are held in the International Center.

 The Patriot Store